Actonel with Calcium

 Important safety information:

 - Actonel with Calcium may cause dizziness.
 This effect may be worse if you take it with alcohol or certain medicines.
 Use Actonel with Calcium with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

 - Talk to your doctor before you drink alcohol, smoke, or use other tobacco products while taking Actonel with Calcium.

 - Follow the diet and exercise program given to you by your health care provider.
 Talk to your doctor about whether you should take a calcium and vitamin D supplement while you use Actonel with Calcium.

 - Talk to your doctor about the use of weight-bearing exercises to help prevent weak bones.

 - Certain fractures of the thigh bone (femur) have been reported in patients using bisphosphonates.
 It is not known if bisphosphonates contributed to the fractures.
 Contact your doctor right away if you experience hip, thigh, or groin pain.
 Discuss any questions or concerns with your doctor.

 - Actonel with Calcium may cause jawbone problems in some patients.
-Your risk may be greater if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
+Your risk may be greater the longer you take Actonel with Calcium or if you have cancer, poor dental hygiene, ill-fitting dentures, or certain other conditions (eg, anemia, blood clotting problems, dental problems, infections).
 Your risk may also be greater if you have certain dental procedures or you use certain medicines or therapies (eg, chemotherapy, corticosteroids, radiation).
 Talk to your doctor about having a dental exam before you start to use Actonel with Calcium.
 Ask your doctor any questions you may have about dental treatment while you use Actonel with Calcium.